railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

    *History of events in a partner form*

-When the leads have been converted into opportunities, the opportunities can be assigned to any salesperson.
+When a lead has been converted into an opportunity, the latter can be assigned to any salesperson.
 Then you designate an opportunity manager in the company who is responsible for assigning the new opportunities to different salespeople to suit their speciality, location or availability.

+You can also use Automated Rules to automatically assign opportunities or change their status.

-The manager can use the menu :menuselection:`Sales --> Sales --> Opportunities` and click the `Salesman` or `Group By` tab.
+Also the sales manager can use the menu :menuselection:`Sales --> Sales --> Opportunities` and click the `Salesman` or `Group By` tab.
 This gives you a list of all opportunities assigned to a salesperson.
 The manager can easily find unassigned opportunities, then enter the salesperson responsible for the opportunity into the field :guilabel:`Salesman`.

+When you answer to an opportunity from the `Communication & History` tab, you can directly have the status of the opportunity changed.
+You can also add a Global CC, even with multiple email addresses separated by ';'.
+This makes sure that when any email regarding this opportunity is sent, all the persons defined in Global CC will be notified.

 Geolocalize your Opportunities
 ==============================